 SHOOT Heated Jacket

 This is a thin, lightweight jacket, which benefits from a four-piece carbon fibre heating system located on either side of the chest, the lower back and the neck.

-It has a heated area of 10 – 15CM, The heating element in the neck is also a very welcome feature, as these are especially good for easing rheumatic (joint) pain.
+SHOOT’s heated jacket has a heated area of 10 – 15CM, which is roughly 20% larger than that of most other jackets on the market right now.
+The heating element in the neck is also a very welcome feature, as these are especially good for easing rheumatic (joint) pain.